cieslarmichal/show-sync/README.md

 ### 🎯 Smart Preference Management

-- **Two-Tier Favoriting System**: Mark series as "like" or "love" to signal preference strength
+- **Three-Tier Rating System**: Rate series as "dislike", "like", or "love" to signal preference strength
-- **Intelligent Ignore Lists**: Block series you've already seen or aren't interested in—never see them in recommendations
+- **Smart Watchlist**: Add series to your watchlist as "not interested" or "want to watch"—control what appears in recommendations
 - **Rich Series Database**: Search and explore thousands of TV series with official data, descriptions, and artwork from TMDB
-- **Flexible Preference Updates**: Change your mind anytime—update preferences as your taste evolves
+- **Flexible Updates**: Change your mind anytime—update ratings and watchlist as your taste evolves

 ### 👥 Collaborative Watch Rooms